-This is a beautiful loop hike that takes you through some of the least traveled trails in the far eastern Superstition Wilderness.
-Parts of this hike are through the most forested areas of the Superstitions I have seen yet, but there was one down side.
-Although the route remains exclusively on established Forest Service trails, there were some areas that were completely overgrown resulting in a major bushwhack.
-Needless to say this was completely unanticipated, as my continual apologies to my neighbor who I drug along will attest.
-Actually he had a great time, and hoping that they will eventually clear the trail, I would highly recommend this hike.
+This beautiful loop hike takes you through some of the least traveled trails in the far eastern Superstition Wilderness.
+Parts of this hike are through the most forested areas of the Superstitions I have seen yet, but there was one downside.
+Although the route remains exclusively on established Forest Service trails, some areas were completely overgrown, resulting in a major bushwhack.
+Needless to say, this was completely unanticipated, as my continual apologies to my neighbor, who I drug along will attest.
+Actually, he had a great time hoping that they would eventually clear the trail; I would highly recommend this hike.

-The trail heads out west along scenic W.Pinto Creek and the area to your right is a large flat grassy basin with many signs of the old Kennedy cattle ranch.
+The trail heads out west along scenic W.Pinto Creek, and the area to your right is a large flat grassy basin with many signs of the old Kennedy cattle ranch.
 This peaceful walk along the creek under large Sycamores and Junipers goes on for .6mi until you reach the intersection with Rock Creek Trail.
 The terrain gradually closes in until you are beginning a climb up a narrow forested ravine.
-After .7mi you will reach Bull Basin Trail where you will begin the first of the two rather strenuous climbs on this loop.
+After 0.7-miles, you will reach Bull Basin Trail, where you will begin the first of the two rather strenuous climbs on this loop.
 As you start your climb up Bull Basin, you will notice two things.
 One, the flora changes from predominately forest to bush.
 The Manzanita is gorgeous along this area.
-The other thing you may notice is the trail is becoming less defined and you're having to occasionally push branches aside.
+The other thing you may notice is the trail is becoming less defined, and you have to push branches aside occasionally.
 This is an evil portent of things to come.

-By the time you are at the 2.5 mile mark, you are probably beginning to wonder where it was that you made the wrong turn and lost the trail.
-Fear not, follow your instincts and you will probably end up at a very old coral in Bull Basin at about the 3mi point.
-Take a quick rest here (you'll probably need it) then continue southward.
-Route finding is now an issue and my only advice is to persevere and attempt to follow the most worn, no let me make that the "only" path you can get through on.
-At about the 4mi. point you will top out at a 5200' pass and see some more old barbed wire fencing that is so predominate in this whole area.
-(Side note: I had one old timer tell me that all of the trails, side-trails, and bush-choked ravines in the Superstitions were once far more clear when cattle were allowed to roam freely.)
+By the time you are at the 2.5-mile mark, you are probably beginning to wonder where it was that you made the wrong turn and lost the trail.
+Fear not; follow your instincts, and you will probably end up at a very old coral in Bull Basin at about the 3-mile point.
+Take a quick rest here (you'll probably need it), then continue southward.
+Route finding is now an issue, and my only advice is to persevere and attempt to follow the most worn, no let me make that the "only" path you can get through on.
+At about the 4-mile point, you will top out at a 5200' pass and see some more old barbed wire fencing predominant in this area.
+(Side note: I had one old-timer tell me that all of the trails, side-trails, and bush-choked ravines in the Superstitions were once far more clear when cattle were allowed to roam freely.)

 We're now ready to begin our descent into Haunted Canyon.
 The trail begins a series of switchbacks down to the creek bed where you will eventually come across two old springs (both set up for cattle) that are now in disrepair.
-The first of these is Javalina Springs, and here begins a maddening area where you'll swear (both literally and figuratively) at times the trail just goes from a "freeway" to zero in two steps.
+The first of these is Javalina Springs, and here begins a maddening area where you'll swear (both literally and figuratively) at times, the trail goes from a "freeway" to zero in two steps.
 "What the hey!?!?"
-Usually its a matter of bulldozing through a wall of bush just to see the "freeway" once again miraculously appear (if only briefly) in this endless twilight zone of the never ending bushwhack maze.
+Usually, it's a matter of bulldozing through a wall of bush to see the "freeway" once again miraculously appear (if only briefly) in this endless twilight zone of the never-ending bushwhack maze.
 "Mister Wizard!!" (for those of you old enough to remember).
-At this point I was totally amazed that there was not the slightest sign that anyone had been through there in my lifetime.
-Please somebody write me and tell me that not twenty feet away was the "true" trail and I just happened to be cruelly paralleling it all the way down.
-Two things keep you going here, one - its simply beautiful, and the other is you have to get back and you'll be darned if you're gonna go back through what you just came through.
+At this point, I was totally amazed that there was not the slightest sign that anyone had been through there in my lifetime.
+Please, somebody, write me and tell me that not twenty feet away was the "true" trail, and I just happened to be cruelly paralleling it all the way down.
+Two things keep you going here, one - it's simply beautiful, and the other is you have to get back, and you'll be darned if you're gonna go back through what you just came through.
 A good judgment?
 Welllll?
 Basically, yes.
-The whacking continues pretty much all the way down to the Haunted Canyon intersection where the trail mercifully returns to that sweet open forest style.
-A note of caution: take a "hard" left at the intersection, the signs are little deceiving.
+The whacking continues pretty much all the way down to the Haunted Canyon intersection, where the trail mercifully returns to that sweet open forest style.
+A note of caution: take a "hard" left at the intersection; the signs are a little deceiving.

 If more people would hike these trails, that alone would probably help a lot (so get out there and do your part!)
-I called the Globe office of the Forest Dept. and they said they'll eventually get around to clearing it and if they do it soon enough, they might even be able to find it!
-If it were cleared I believe you could possibly cut almost an hour off the hiking time.
+I called the Globe office of the Forest Dept. and they said they'd eventually get around to clearing it, and if they do it soon enough, they might even be able to find it!
+If it were cleared, I believe you could cut almost an hour off the hiking time.
 In the interest of artistic license, I probably exaggerated the downside.
 Therefore, in all truthfulness, I must again reiterate that above all was the overwhelming beauty and solitude of the entire area, making for an overall outstanding hike.